How to: Push-to-Talk, Push-to-Mute and Toggle Mute on a game controller

 Instructions:

-- Under Other Keys, set Toggle Mute (Global) to a button on your controller.
+- Add a hotkey for Toggle Mute (Global) and use a button on your controller

 Method 2